 - have your walnuts toasting in the oven or on the stovetop, or buy pre-toasted ones

 Since we’re on the subject of the pesto sauce, let’s talk about this light pesto cream sauce.
-I don’t like really rich cream sauces, so the cream here is barely there — it’s just enough to make the sauce silkier and creamier, but you can barely tell it’s there.
-If you want to up the cream factor, you go right on ahead and add the amount that makes you happy, just be warned, then it probably won’t be a light pesto cream sauce anymore. 😉
+I don’t like really rich cream sauces, so the cream here is barely there — it’s just enough to make the sauce silky and creamy.
+If you want to up the cream factor, you go right on ahead and add the amount that makes you happy.

 - (1) 20 ounce package spinach ricotta tortellini (or your favorite variety)